 Making The Transition To Intercourse.
 Step 9 explains the techniques used to eliminate pain and penetration difficulties while transitioning to normal intercourse.
 This section includes many troubleshooting topics of great use.
 Examples include, such as positions to use to maximize control and minimize pain, tips to ensure more comfortable intercourse, etc.

 Step 10 –

 Both men and women can suffer from sexual dysfunction or sexual problems.
-In common man’s parlance it is a problem that prevents you from experiencing sexual satisfaction.
+In common person’s parlance, it is a problem that prevents you from experiencing sexual satisfaction.
 If you are experiencing sexual dysfunction in any part of the sexual response cycle, you are not alone.
 This traditionally includes excitement, plateau, orgasm, and resolution.
-Research suggests that 43 percent of women and 31 percent of men report some degree of sexual dysfunction or difficulty.
+Research suggests that 43% of women and 31% of men report some degree of sexual dysfunction or difficulty.

 Types of sexual dysfunction Sexual dysfunction is classified into four categories:

 Desire disorders: This is a generalized lack of sexual desire or interest in sex